#Article

 Make sure the actions of your supervisors don’t land you with an employment lawsuit

-One of the questions I have participants answer in classes that I give on “Creating a Civil Workplace” involves identifying the difference between a strong manager and a bully.
+One of the questions I often ask participants in my “Creating a Civil Workplace” classes is how to identify the difference between a strong manager and a bully boss.
+The lack of clarity around this distinction often leads to managerial bullying going unnoticed.

 What frequently surprises me is the very wide range of answers and opinions held by people in the class.
 It seems as if there is no uniformly agreed upon definition of what constitutes managerial bullying, although some of the more egregious acts are, of course, seen by nearly everyone to be characteristic of a bully.